certifaction/cli/README.md

 During a signature request, the CLI will:

-1. Receive the PDF
-    document to sign and the signer information
+1. Receive the PDF document to sign and the signer information
-2. Processe the document, adding security features including the secure Digital Twin URL
+2. Process the document, adding security features including the secure Digital Twin URL
-3. Encrypt the document using the secret key contained in the Digital Twin URL
+3. Encrypt the document using either the secret key contained in the Digital Twin URL, or a manually provided key
-4. Store the document in Certifaction Digital Archive for later retrieval.
+5. Store the document in Certifaction Digital Archive for later retrieval
-5. Return the secure URL
+6. Return the secure URL.

 The Digital Twin URL can be shared with the invited person.
 A new URL must be created for each signer.
 Since the URL contains a secret, access to its content must be protected as well as would be the original document.

 ## Usage options

 The Certifaction CLI can be used in two modes:

 *   Interactive to execute commands on the shell, as part of a script or from a third party application.
-*   Server
-    mode that exposes HTTP endpoints.
+*   Server mode that exposes HTTP endpoints.

 In both cases, the CLI sits between the third party application and the Certifaction API and will handle document signing, certification, verification and revocation without leaking the document content outside the controlled IT infrastructure of the client.

 ![Principles diagram](./assets/principles-diagram.svg)